Battle of Lüshunkou: Chinese fortifications

-The forts and Land defenses in total should have had 22,000 soldiers instead of the 14,000 maximum stationed when the fighting reached the Liaodong Peninsula.
+The forts and land defenses in total should have had 22,000 soldiers instead of the 14,000 maximum stationed when the fighting reached the Liaodong Peninsula.

 There also existed the Etse hill forts which were considered the strongest guarding Port Arthur but their contents and armaments are unknown.

+Jowett states that there were 220 fortress guns around Lushunkou this would indicate that the Etse hill forts contained 57 guns of varying calibres.